 DARPA’s most conspicuous contribution was ARPANET (1969), the precursor to the Internet, created along with NORAD’s SAGE so that radar and missile sites could communicate with each other in case of a first-strike nuclear attack by the Soviets.
 Even the computers the Internet ran on were the product of government research during WWII and Cold War.
 For twenty years, the Internet was mainly the domain of government, military, and academics at research centers like MIT, with small networks around Boston and Los Angeles.
 But the invention of the World Wide Web (or “Web”) by British computer scientist Tim Berners-Lee in 1989 allowed for a broader system of linked hypertext documents with domain names.

-It may or may not be disturbing that the Cold War arms race spurred the postwar boom, depending on your perspective, and a small-government advocate could argue that a free market would’ve produced even better technology on its own.
+It may or may not be disturbing that the Cold War arms race spurred the postwar economic boom, depending on your perspective, and a small-government advocate could argue that a free market would’ve produced even better technology on its own.
 Either way, it’s nonsense to argue that taxpayer-funded government spending can’t produce results when the military-industrial complex shaped our modern economy.
 We exist in the shadow of Cold War military spending.
 The government also spurred growth by subsidizing college tuitions, especially via the GI Bill.
 While none of us enjoy paying taxes and free markets definitely produce innovation on their own (e.g. Edison’s), be wary of broad, simplified generalizations about the relationship between the government and economy.
-Atlantic writer James Fallows points out that, if you fly over America in a small plane and look below, you’ll see the government’s imprint everywhere: land divided up per the Land Ordinance of 1785, roads, dams and bridges, railroads, public schools, and universities, and WPA projects; then you’ll land at a small airport built during the Cold War.
+Atlantic writer James Fallows points out that, if you fly over America in a small plane and look below, you’ll see the government’s imprint everywhere: land divided up per the Land Ordinance of 1785, roads, dams and bridges, railroads, public schools and universities, and WPA projects; then you’ll land at a small airport built during the Cold War.
 It’s within this framework — not in a vacuum — that American private enterprise has thrived.
 If you don’t think the public/private model holds any value at all, try going a day without your phone, computer, or the Internet.
 Half of us couldn’t go five minutes, let alone one day.
 While you’re at it, don’t drive on the freeway or use water from municipal systems.
-Most importantly, don’t use the cell phone text-messaging on the Internet that DARPA helped bring about while driving down the government-funded interstate.

 Ike also spurred economic growth by promoting and signing the Interstate Highway Act of 1956 that built on earlier state legislation from the 1940s and ’50’s and New Jersey’s pioneering four-lane turnpike.
 As a former general, he had military efficiency in mind primarily, envisioning a four-lane system similar to the German Autobahn he’d seen during WWII that armed convoys could move around on.
 Overpasses were/are at least 17-ft high so that nuclear warheads can pass underneath.
 As vile as the Nazis were, Eisenhower preferred their roads to those he’d seen on the Army’s torturous 62-day convoy across America in 1919.
 Prior to the mid-1950s, some states had modern roads, but the overall network was mostly an inconsistent patchwork of mud, gravel, and two-lane county roads.
 Kansas had a new four-lane turnpike that just stopped at the Oklahoma border (image).
 Even motorists and truckers whose path wasn’t blocked by a wheat field had to stop at every light in every town their highway bisected, and couldn’t pass each other safely in between.
+To get a feel for what driving across the country was like before the 1960s, take U.S. 79 from Round Rock to Shreveport.
 Interstates had the potential to unite the United States.

 Interstates were the biggest federal project in U.S. history — bigger than any New Deal stimulus or the Manhattan Project — and made transportation and trucking more efficient.
-The concrete ribbons running horizontally across the country end in zero, running from I-10 to I-90 south to north, while the vertical roads end in 5, from I-5 to I-95 west to east.
+The concrete ribbons running horizontally across the country end in zero, running from I-10 across the Southeast to I-90 across the north, while the vertical roads end in 5, from I-5 in the west to I-95 in the east.
 The interstates match or exceed what Classical Romans built in efficiency and scale.
-The two-lane highways (e.g. Route 66 and Lincoln Highway) they displaced make for good memories with their kitschy diners and motels, now that people don’t have to rely on them, and it’s interesting that many of those roads were built on old Indian trails that were in turn built on old animal trails toward salt licks.
+The two-lane trans-continental highways they displaced (e.g. Route 66 and Lincoln Highway) make for good memories with their kitschy diners and motels now that people don’t have to rely on them, and it’s interesting that many of those roads were built on old Indian trails that were in turn built on old animal trails toward salt licks.
 But kitsch doesn’t equal practicality.
 The same motels and restaurants we look back on nostalgically today were flush up against the right of way, making expansion to four lanes impossible.

 Car, truck, oil, and tire companies were pushing city and state multi-lane freeways long before the national government built the interstates.
 These industries bought streetcar lines from municipalities and then destroyed them while road-builders lobbied for contracts.
 It happened most famously in Los Angeles (see the L.A.
 Streetcar Conspiracy) when the Pacific Electric Railway gradually sold off its tracks and subway system where the tracks converged downtown.
 In 1955, General Motors bought and sealed off the “Ghost Terminal” central subway depot.
 Then they destroyed the system’s train cars.
 The same consortium of GM, Standard Oil, Philips Petroleum, Firestone Tires, and Mack Trucks wielded similar influence in Baltimore, Newark, and Oakland, where they converted streetcars to bus lines.
 Angelinos later regretted the move when the freeways filled up with congestion and exhaust caused daily smog to settle between the mountains and ocean, and today L.A. is uncovering their old streetcar tracks where they can and rebuilding urban rail.